mtgjson/mtgjson-website/docs/changelog/README.md

 # Changelog

 Below you can find all the changes made on each MTGJSON build release.
-Versions marked as rebuilds are fully backwards compatible with the release and contain price updates and data improvements.
+Versions marked as rebuilds are fully backwards compatible with the release and contain price and EDH rank updates, as well as data improvements.

 ## 4.5.0 <small>(2019-08-11)</small>